triniwiz/nativescript-phaser-ce/README.md

 # nativescript-phaser-ce

-Tools for using Phaser-ce to build native 2D games in Expo 👾
+Tools for using Phaser-ce to build native 2D games in NativeScript 👾

 - [Installation](#installation)
 - [Usage](#usage)